Table of contents

 Useful Link: Best Practices for AWS Cloud Migration and Benefits

-Microsoft Azure platform has been designed to build, deploy, and manage various services and applications through the massive network of Microsoft-managed data centers.
+The Microsoft Azure platform is designed to build, deploy, and manage various services and applications through a massive network of Microsoft-managed data centers.
 Azure’s offerings include computing, networking, data management databases, and performance.

 Azure Site Recovery enables organizations of all sizes to orchestrate site-to-site replication and data recovery to VMs hosted on Azure.
 Azure offers Zone Redundant Storage (ZRS) or data storage redundancy across multiple data center regions.

-Azure ExpressRoute facilitates connectivity of the data center to Azure through a private link without using the Internet, thereby providing higher security, excellent reliability, and lower latency.
+Microsoft Azure ExpressRoute facilitates the data center’s connection to Azure through a private link without using the Internet, thereby providing higher security, excellent reliability, and lower latency.

 Azure also has extensive networking capabilities, including support for multiple site-to-site connections to virtual networks and the ability to connect virtual networks across different regions to each other.